fosterushka/EzWBS/README.md

 # EzWBS - Easy Web Server
 For stable work use 18.04 [WSL2 Inlcuded]
+Tested on 22.02 as well
+For different versions of mysql highlt recommend you to use docker
 <br>
-Git,NodeJs,PHP, MYSQL 5.7, NGINX is already setup for local development !
+Git,NodeJs,PHP, MYSQL NGINX is already setup for local development !
 [Env for Laravel developer]
 <br>
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/idevmans/EzWBS)